 A Prize Contest: Applying History to Help Reunite America

 As a recent Pew Research Center report notes: “Americans have rarely been as polarized as they are today.”
 It continues, “The studies we’ve conducted at Pew Research Center over the past few years illustrate the increasingly stark disagreement between Democrats and Republicans on the economy, racial justice, climate change, law enforcement, international engagement and a long list of other issues.”
 American leaders from both parties have identified this polarization as a major challenge for the nation.

 The Stanton Foundation encourages historians to use their expertise to illuminate current issues and choices.
 Its 2020 Applied History Essay Contest challenged historians to help clarify the crisis posed by the coronavirus pandemic and identify lessons learned from past pandemics.
 As the AHA Council noted at the time, “Historians can … play an important role by providing context, in this case shedding light on the history of pandemics and the utility of that history to policy formation and public culture.”
 The winning submissions can be viewed on our resources page.

-For this 2021 Applied History Essay Contest, the Stanton Foundation will identify and award prizes to authors of essays that offer the best lessons or clues from history for reuniting the United States.
+For this 2021 Applied History Essay Contest, the Stanton Foundation awarded prizes to authors of essays that offer the best lessons or clues from history for reuniting the United States.

-An advisory panel including historians from the Harvard Kennedy School, Stanford’s Hoover Institution, and the University of Chicago will assist in screening essay submissions.
-One grand prize winner will receive $10,000, and up to two runners-up will win prizes of $5,000 each.
-The contest will close on July 4, 2021, and prize winners will be announced on July 14, 2021.Learn more
+An advisory panel including historians from the Harvard Kennedy School, Stanford’s Hoover Institution, and the University of Chicago assisted in screening essay submissions.
+One grand prize winner received $10,000, and two runners-up won prizes of $5,000 each.
+The contest closed on July 4, 2021, and prize winners were announced on July 14, 2021.Learn more

 About the Foundation